MoleculeMindOpenSource/QuantaMind/README.md

 ## Running QuantaMind MD Simulation

 **The demo code simulates for only 500 fs.
 It takes less than a minute to run on one A100 GPU (80GB memory), or around 6 minutes with CPU-only on 28 CPU cores.
-To replicate the results in the manuscript, you need to run the simulation on much longer time scale.**
+To replicate the results in the manuscript, you need to run the simulation on a much longer time scale.**

 After installing the Python environment, run